-Theoretically a company is left with no value when it has a negative debt to equity ratio.
-It means that company is going to disappear soon or later or its owner have to get additional investment or be taken over by other business entities in the industry.
+Theoretically, a company is left with no value when it has a negative debt to equity ratio.
+It means that the company is going to disappear soon or later or its owner has to get additional investment or be taken over by other business entities in the industry.

 Unattractive to investors